 UC Links serves low-income, ethnically and linguistically diverse preschool-through-twelfth grade (P-12) students.

-UC Links serves a highly diverse population of P-12 students, primarily of Latino (75%), African American (5%), Asian (7%), White (5%), and American Indian (2%) backgrounds.
-Approximately 38% of UC Links P-12 students are English Language Learners and 73% would be first-generation college-going students if they pursue college.
+UC Links serves a highly diverse population of P-12 students, primarily of Latinx (72%), African American (7%), Asian (6%), and White (5%) backgrounds.
+Approximately 36% of UC Links P-12 students are English Language Learners and 73% would be first-generation college-going students if they pursue college.